google/CFU-Playground/docs/source/crash-course/gateware.rst

 .. code-block:: bash

    $ cd $HOME
-   $ virtualenv -p python3 nmigen-tutorial
+   $ virtualenv -p python3 amaranth-tutorial

 4. Add an alias to your ``.bashrc`` or ``.bash_aliases`` file: